-This assumes the situation when traffic resource elements are transmitted with the same power as reference signals.

-Check whether additional factors apply to consider MIMO

-Develop text to extrapolate in case of 5G NR

 Result evaluation and presentation

 Additional text to be developed to account for the fact that ECC Report 331 suggests for systems using active antennas to compare median field strength values with the limits given in the relevant ECC Recommendation (15)01 rather than maximum values.
 The current suggestion is to measure the maximum values as explained in this document, and reduce the results by a certain, system-dependent value.
 It also remains to be clarified whether this principle should also be applied to LTE systems.